 Pass in a `redirect_uri` and `provider` to generate the Authorization URL.

-The following are code snippets of the sign-in endpoint that our frontend will use to get the authorization URL from the backend, which will then be used to redirect the users to the OAuth consent screen.
+The following are code snippets of the sign-in endpoint that our frontend will use to get the authorization URL from the backend, which will then be used to redirect the users to the OAuth consent screen and prompt them to sign in or select an account.

 We successfully added the capability to allow our app to generate a URL that lets them see the consent screen.
 However, we have yet to do two more things — define an endpoint to consume the user information after the OAuth consent screen and tie our front end to initiate sign-in.